nodiscc/xsrv/roles/samba/README.md

 See [defaults/main.yml](defaults/main.yml) for all configuration variables

-Currently, the LDAP server must be running on the same host as the samba server.
+Currently, the LDAP server must be running on the same host as the samba server if `samba_passdb_backend: ldpsam` is used.

 ## Usage